 Plumbing Layout and Waterproofing

 Moving a toilet, shower, basin, or floor waste means cutting tiles, removing waterproofing, and re-laying both.
-Once plumbing relocation or waterproofing is involved, you are entering the full bathroom renovation process, which our pillar guide explains step by step.
+Once plumbing relocation or waterproofing is involved, the project becomes a full bathroom renovation with a corresponding jump in cost and trade coordination.

 Structural Walls and Floor Tiling